SCR-268 radar: Description

 Range information was taken from the elevation array, and worked, as it did for most radars of the era, by triggering the trace on an "A-line" oscilloscope and read against a scale at the bottom.
 A second blip was also generated by equipment attached to the rangefinder's handwheel.
 By rotating the handwheel until the reference blip overlapped the one returned from the antenna, the timing could be read from the wheel.
 Range accuracy was about plus or minus 200 yards.

 The system also included two sets of "repeaters" that sent the directional information to a searchlight, and both the directional and range (as dialed in on the rangefinder's handwheel) to a gun.
 The accuracy was not enough for direct gunlaying, but in combination with a searchlight the gun's existing optical equipment could "fine tune" the radar's guidance.

 The radar operated at 205 MHz with a PRF of 4098 pulses per second of 6 μS (microsecond) duration, with an inter-pulse time of 240 μS.
 Radio waves (light) travel at about 0.093 miles/μS round-trip, so the system had a 22 mi maximum range (240 × 0.093).
 It broadcast about 75 kW of power, which was, in theory, more than enough to offer longer range.

 The radar was mobile, requiring four prime movers for support.
 Two towed the radar base and the antennas themselves, another pulled a K-34 trailer van providing power, and the fourth a van that converted the power to high voltage for the radio equipment.
 In total, including the trucks, the SCR-268 weighed 82,315 pounds.
 That the system was mobile at all was more a testament to the US's overwhelming industrial might than any quality of the radar itself.

 The SCR-268 was combined with the Sperry M-4 gun director to create automatic radar-controlled gun laying; however, the relatively long wavelength (1.5 meters) resulted in poor accuracy.
-This system was eclipsed by the SCR-584, which utilized a 3 GHz magnetron oscillator from Britain, completely automatic tracking, and the Bell Telephone Laboratories electronic M-9 gun director.
+This system was eclipsed by the SCR-584, which utilized a 3 GHz magnetron oscillator from Britain, completely automatic tracking, and the Bell Telephone Laboratories electronic M9 gun director.

-The SCR-268 was one of the first radar sets to use lobe switching of its receiving antennas as a means to locate AA (anti-aircraft) searchlight beams on aircraft.
+The SCR-268 was one of the first radar sets to use lobe switching of its receiving antennas as a means to aim AA (anti-aircraft) searchlight beams at aircraft.
 Since it did not lobe-switch its transmitted signal it would be classed as one of the first LORO (lobe-on-receive-only) radars.